 - Cover the bowl and chill until very cold.
 At least 4-5 hours, preferably over night.

 - Grind the cookies in a food processor.
 You'll get about 2 cups of crumbs.
 Add the sugar and butter and pulse a few times to combine.
 Dump the crumbs into a pie plate.
 Press the crumbs into the bottom and up the sides of the pie plate.
 Freeze the crust while the ice cream is churning.

 - Remove the mint sprigs from the chilled ice cream base and freeze according to the directions for your ice cream machine.
-Add the food coloring.
+Add the optional food coloring.
 When the ice cream is ready, toss in the chocolate chunks.
 Allow the chunks to mix through the ice cream.

 - When the ice cream is ready, transfer it into the chilled chocolate crust.
 Cover with plastic wrap and freeze until solid, several hours or overnight.